r3bunker/DataScience-Live-Project/README.md

 This respository is all the code from DataScience live project

 ## Description
 Data cleaning, data analysis, and data visualization of the Google Playstore CSV.
-Providing valuable information about various trends and anayltics for potential app develops.
+Providing valuable information about various trends and analytics for potential app develops.

 ## Visuals
 ![NumberInstalls](https://user-images.githubusercontent.com/69860165/110379771-7a085600-8014-11eb-94d8-c34f592df4da.png)